 Review the counts and select Continue to proceed.

-If your organization uses named licensing and the import would create or reactivate more users than your available seats allow, the preview shows a warning and the Run button is disabled until the seat count is within your limit.
+If your organization uses named licensing and the import would exceed your available seat limit, the preview displays a warning and the Run button is disabled.

 Resolve conflicts